-Ethereum has played an important role in driving wider adoption of the blockchain technology, with their Ethereum Virtual Machine (EVM) and smart contracts.
-It’s a platform that allows developers to create and launch distributed apps (DApps), and the developers have responded with building over 1,500 DApps so far!
+Ethereum has played an important role in driving wider adoption of blockchain technology, with their Ethereum Virtual Machine (EVM) and smart contracts.
+It’s a platform that allows developers to create and launch distributed apps (DApps), and the developers have responded by building over 1,500 DApps so far!
 Are you a developer interested in building DApps?
-This DApp development guide at a high-level can help you get started.
+This DApp development guide at a high level can help you get started.

 DApps development isn’t a simple plug-n-play project, and it requires serious programming.
 This DApp development guide doesn’t intend to cover details of it, rather it provides a high-level overview of the steps.
 It also provides a ‘resources’ section in the later part of the article, indicating where you can learn more about a particular step.

 DApp development: the steps one needs to undertake